HappyGoFishing/tcp-chatroom-cli/README.md

+# TCP CLI Chatroom
-# A TCP client-server chatroom for the command line that supports multiple users
+A TCP client-server chatroom for the terminal that supports multiple users